Big interior given its exterior dimensions; fun to drive; quirky style; highly customizable; better value than other small luxury SUVs

 Like every Mini, the Countryman is highly customizable, and you can order it however you'd like.
 It takes between one and two months depending on where you live in the country to get one.

 Most options are available separately, but many of those are also bundled into packages for convenient ordering.
 The Cold Weather package adds heated front seats and auto-dimming, power-folding mirrors.
 The Premium package adds 8-way power front seats, a hands-free power tailgate, rear privacy glass and a 12-speaker Harman/Kardon sound system.
-The Technology package adds an 8.8-in touchscreen (with an upgraded console-mounted controller), a head-up display, app integration, an automatic parking system and wireless smartphone charging.
+The Technology package adds an 8.8-in touchscreen (with an upgraded console-mounted controller), a head-up display, an automatic parking system and wireless smartphone charging.
 The Convenience package adds a folding rear center armrest, additional 12-volt sockets and either a fold-out "picnic cushion" for tailgate parties or a spare tire.
 The aptly named Fully Loaded package includes all of the above.
-To that package can be added the Active Driving Assistant, which includes adaptive cruise control and a forward-collision warning and automatic braking system.
+To that package can be added the Active Driving Assistant, which includes adaptive cruise control, forward-collision warning and automatic braking system.

 Additional options include a variety of upholstery options such as leather, special interior and exterior design flourishes, adaptive suspension dampers and satellite radio.